vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/29_Origin_and_Spread_of_the_pAshupata_Movement.md

 Ingalls’ hypothesis, therefore, which assumes that the Greek Heracles launched the Indian Lakulīśa, is just as unlikely as his assumption that the Hellenistic school of the Cynics influenced the development of the Pāśupata practice.

 An orthogenetic root of the club-bearing deity seems therefore to be more obvious.
-The Amarakośa \(3.3.42\) mentions lagud

-. a  as a synonym of daṇd
+The Amarakośa \(3.3.42\) mentions laguḍa  as a synonym of daṇḍa.

-. a.
 It

-is but natural to conceive of the club as a variant of the traditional stick or staff \( daṇd

-. a\) of the brahmin ascetic.
+is but natural to conceive of the club as a variant of the traditional stick or staff \( daṇḍa\) of the brahmin ascetic.
 The earliest Pāśupata monument known

-to us, the Mathurā Pilaster of Candragupta II of the Gupta Year 61, i.e. ad 380 \(above, Plate 112\), 15 depicts a naked three-eyed figure with a daṇd
+to us, the Mathurā Pilaster of Candragupta II of the Gupta Year 61, i.e. ad 380 \(above, Plate 112\), 15 depicts a naked three-eyed figure with a daṇḍa  in his

-. a  in his

-right, and what is possibly a kamaṇd

-. alu  in his left hand \(Plate 126\).
+right, and what is possibly a kamaṇḍalu  in his left hand \(Plate 126\).
 16

 Plate 126

-Daṇd

-. apāṇi on Mathurā pilaster,  ge 61
+Daṇḍapāṇi on Mathurā pilaster,  ge 61

 14 The Mahābhārata knows the Pāśupata sect, its vow \( vrata\), doctrine \( jñāna\), and prac-

 tice \( yoga\); it also knows the Pāśupata weapon \( astra\), which Śiva gave to Arjuna; for this weapon see below, p.
-567. Lāgud

-. i/Lakulīśa is unknown to the MBh and so is his
+567. Lāguḍi/Lakulīśa is unknown to the MBh and so is his

 club.

 15 CII III \(1981\), 240.

 16 The identity of this figure is disputed.
 That we are concerned with a divine figure follows from the third eye.
-Acharya 2005, 209 proposes to read the name of this deity as Caṇd
+Acharya 2005, 209 proposes to read the name of this deity as Caṇḍa.

-. a.

-My designation ‘Daṇd

-. apāṇi’ is descriptive, it is not the proper name of the deity.
+My designation ‘Daṇḍapāṇi’ is descriptive, it is not the proper name of the deity.